 The attendance level of students is determined on the first full term (i.e., semester or quarter) at entry.
-For example, if a transfer-in (all other non-first-time entering) undergraduate student entered an institution in the Spring term of the July 1 - June 30 reporting period as part-time, this student should be reported as a part-time, all other (non-first-time entering) undergraduate student Or, if certificate-seeking undergraduate student who took a summer session preceding the start of the July 1 - June 30 reporting period enrolled in following fall term as a full-time students should be reported as a full-time, first-time certificate seeking undergraduate student.
-Note: Even if the student's attendance status changes (i.e., full-time to part-time, or vice versa) of if the student drops out, transfers out, or transfers back into the institution during the 12-month period, the student's attendance status is reported as of entry to the institution for the first full term.
+For example, if a transfer-in (non-first-time entering) undergraduate student entered an institution in the Spring term of the July 1 - June 30 reporting period as part-time, this student should be reported as a part-time, transfer-in (non-first-time entering) undergraduate student Or, if a degree/certificate seeking undergraduate student who took a summer term preceding the start of the July 1 - June 30 reporting period enrolled in the following fall term as a full-time student, they should be reported as a full-time, first-time degree/certificate seeking undergraduate student.
+Note: Even if the student's attendance status changes (i.e., full-time to part-time, or vice versa) or if the student drops out, transfers out, or transfers back into the institution during the 12-month period, the student's attendance status is reported as of entry to the institution for the first full term.